-Eat Fresh RPS is an initiative to dramatically increase the amount of fruits and vegetables eaten by students in Richmond Public Schools.
+Eat Fresh RPS is an initiative to increase the amount of fruits and vegetables eaten by students in Richmond Public Schools.

 It instills good, healthy eating habits and sparks the children’s interest in trying things they normally wouldn’t get at home…I think the kids are pretty excited about it and the adults are too!